A History of the

 In 1985 he also published a book about the more important insulator related patents: Insulator Patents 1880-1960.
-This book was reprinted by Elton Gish (elton @r-infinity.com) and is still available.
-However, Elton took Jack's patent research and expanded it from 695 patent to more than 2400 patents.
+Jack's patent research has been expanded from 695 patent to more than 2500 patents.
 These patents can be accessed without charge by clicking this link: INSULATOR PATENTS.
 For a detailed history of insulator companies you can search THE INSULATOR GAZETTE which has more than 11,000 newspaper and trade journal articles.

 In addition, Jack Tod helped Marilyn Albers with her books on Worldwide Porcelain Insulators by making all the scale drawings and laying out the U-Chart for foreign porcelain insulators.

 He was also very interested in the local Indian culture and often demonstrated basket weaving techniques.
 When Jack stayed with me after the first Houston National Insulator Show in 1980, I had to leave early for work the next morning.
 My father drove past my house that morning and called me at work to ask, "What is that old man doing racking pine needles in your front yard?"
 Jack took several bags of pine needles home so he and his wife could have materials to make Indian baskets.
 The photo below appeared in a local newspaper as he demonstrates how to start a coil that would become one of his famous Indian baskets.